ryanatkn/react-mobx-typescript-experiments/README.md

-  This could be seen as additional boilerplate, because for example updating a simple property requires defining and calling an action function, but I like the explicit and trackable transformations that Redux, Flux, and other event sourcing strategies offer.
+  This could be seen as additional boilerplate, because for example updating a simple property requires defining and calling an action function, but I like the explicit and trackable transformations that Redux, Flux, and other event sourcing patterns offer.
 - I found myself wanting type safety in the store selectors instead of `@observer(['storeNameString'])`.
   This would be easy to implement in a fork of mobx-react.